limaniner420/TickerAnalysis/README.md

 # Setup

-Ensure the following packages are installed:
+Ensure the following packages are installed.
+Versions shown are the minimum versions that have confirmed to be working in an Windows environment.

 Pandas 1.4.1